josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧠_political_black_box_logic.md

 ---

 ## 🏮 Footer
-**Political Black Box Logic** is a living node of the Polaris Protocol.
+*🧠 Political Black Box Logic* is a living node of the Polaris Protocol.
 It contributes analysis on *executive cognition, institutional distortion, and democratic drift*, providing a foundation for system redesign and future Polaris governance frameworks.

+_Last updated: 2025-12-13_